Pre – Ramble – I Mean Amble.

 With laser printing (which I initially used quite often) I emailed my images as pdfs, to my local “Office Choice” store.
 Then after picking them up, I could see where I may have to rework them, before resending them again…

 At one stage I laser printed a swatch of colours from one of my favourite art apps, “Art Set Pro” as a guide.
 Didn’t take me long to fairly know how my art on the screen would look printed.
-I rarely use laser printing nowadays, as I find pigment ink on matt paper has the quality and look I prefer.
+I rarely use laser printing nowadays, as I find pigment ink on matte paper has the quality and look I prefer.

 Although iPad art is a digital art form, and I’m essentially working with pixels, I don’t know anything about computer digital art, or photoshop.
 I rarely use a computer – for anything.
 Fortunately for iPad art I don’t need to have any of those skills.
 Drawing on my iPad feels like I’m just swapping one kind of paper, for another kind of paper!